This project was supported by a Waitt Grant from the National Geographic Society.

 Lots of people and organizations have helped us:

 This project resulted from NASA’s Spaceward Bound program, in particular the Mojave 2009, Namib 2010, United Arab Emirates 2011, Namib 2012 and India 2016 expeditions.
-We are indebted to NASA scientist Dr. Chris McKay, Dr. Henry Sun of Nevada’s Desert Research Institute, and Professor Donald Cowan of the University of Pretoria in South Africa for teaching us about hypoliths.
+We are indebted to NASA scientists Dr. Chris McKay and Dr. Kimberley Warren-Rhodes, Dr. Henry Sun of Nevada’s Desert Research Institute, and Professor Donald Cowan of the University of Pretoria in South Africa for teaching us about hypoliths.
 We are indebted to Dr. Pascal Lee and Ms. Kira Lorber of the Haughton Mars Project for hosting us at Devon Island and encouraging us to place an array there.
 We are grateful to NASA, the Haughton Mars Project and the Drake Fund for logistical and financial support for this project, and to our Principal Mr. Don Drake for his support and confidence in us.
 We are grateful to Professor Egbert Schwartz, Northern Arizona University, and PolarTREC Teacher Justin Kendhammer for placing our array in the perfect place in Antarctica, and to Australian geologist Jon Clarke for placing an array in Australia.
 Twenty Five Company in Novato, California (Formerly Marin Tile Supply) provided the marble and travertine tiles for this project.